 9. The war introduced pneumatic artillery

-Guns were invented which used cylinders of compressed air as propellent.
+Guns were invented which used cylinders of compressed air as propellant.
 Due to the difficulties of keeping them supplied with bottled carbon dioxide they did not see widespread use except for the short range French Brandt mortar, seen here with its inventor.

 10. The German 24cm Flugelminenwerfer, a large mortar had to be fired from 50ft away to protect the crew